moviedo/ansible-role-nvm/README.md

 ##### Tox Commands

-Run `tox --parallel` to test changes against the different ansible version that this role supports.
+Run `tox --parallel auto` to test changes against the different ansible version that this role supports.

 License